 Factors associated with a poor prognosis include the following:

-Generally, treatment aims
+Generally, treatment of schizophrenia aims

 Antipsychotic drugs, rehabilitation and community support activities, and psychotherapy are the major components of treatment.
 Teaching family members about the symptoms and treatment of schizophrenia (family psychoeducation) helps provide support for them and helps health care practitioners maintain contact with the person who has schizophrenia.

 Clozapine, the first of the second-generation antipsychotic drugs, is effective in up to half of people who do not respond to other antipsychotic drugs.
 However, clozapine can have serious side effects, such as seizures or potentially fatal suppression of bone marrow activity (which includes making blood cells).
 Thus, it is usually used only for people who have not responded to other antipsychotic drugs.
 People who take clozapine must have their white blood cell count measured weekly, at least for the first 6 months, so that clozapine can be stopped at the first indication that the number of white blood cells is decreasing.